+Course- HIS-E-10: Imperialism & Colonialism: Total Credit: 4

+Historical Investigations Time: 3 Hrs.

+Marks: 100

+External: 80

+Internal: 20

+Note: The Question Paper will consist of nine question ns.
+The candidate shall attempt five

-Course- HIS-E- 10: Imperialism & Colonialism: Total Credit: 4 Historical Inves stigations Time: 3 Hrs.
-Marks: 100 External: 80 Internal: 20 Note: The Question Paper will consist of nine questions.
-The candidate shall attempt five question questions in all.
-Question No. 1 will be compulsory , which will consist of four short concepti conceptual / thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus .
-The candidate shall attempt four more que estions, selecting at least one from each Un it.
+Note: The Question Paper will consist of nine questions.
+The candidate shall attempt five questions in all.
+Question No. 1 will be compulsory, which will consist of four short conceptual / thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
+The candidate shall attempt four more questions, selecting at least one from each Unit.
 Each question will carry equal marks (i.e. 16 marks).

-Course Outcome es: The Course is designed to provide adequ uate understanding of the historical debates on the o origins, nature and implications of imperiali sm and colonialism in the modern times.
-At the end of the At the end of the Course, the students will be able to: HIS-E-10.1 Understand the meanings and nature of colonialism and imperialism and it growth in the age of mercantilism.
-HIS-E-10.2 Learn the growth of imperial ideas and t the prominent imperial thinkers in corresponding imperial dimensions of nationalism.
+Course Outcomes: The Course is designed to provide adequate understanding of the historical debates on the origins, nature and implications of imperialism and colonialism in the modern times.

+HIS-E-10.1 Understand the meanings and nature of colonialism and imperialism and its growth in the age of mercantilism.
+HIS-E-10.2 Learn the growth of imperial ideas and the prominent imperial thinkers in Europe and America.
+HIS-E-10.3 Comprehend the relation between nationalism and imperialism and the ideas corresponding imperial dimensions of nationalism.
+HIS-E-10.4 Grasp the Marxist discourse on the relation between imperialism and capitalism and the debate on 'Communist Imperialism'.